I Own My House Outright and Want a Loan: Is It Possible? | 2025

 What does it cost to get a loan on a house you own outright?

 The costs associated with getting a loan on a house you own outright can vary based on the lender and the type of loan.
 Common expenses include appraisal fees to determine the home’s value, origination fees, title search fees, and potential closing costs.
-If you’re considering a reverse mortgage, there might be additional fees and insurance costs involved.
+Don’t forget to factor in ongoing costs like property taxes and insurance premiums when budgeting for your loan.

 How much can you borrow against a house if you owe more than it's worth?